COS301-SE-2025/Portfolio-Portal/Docs/ArchitecturalRequirements.md

 ---

-## 1.5.
-Technology Choices

-_Before selecting a technology, assess at least three options for each component.
-Provide an overview, the pros and cons, and a justification for your final choice, explaining how it fits with the architecture, design, and constraints. (graded in Demo 2)_

-### 1.5.1.
-Database Management System

-#### Project Needs:

-We required a database that supports relational data (users, resumes, template metadata), integrates easily with JavaScript-based frameworks, offers scalability, and ideally offers a free tier suitable for year-long use without needing trial resets.

-#### Options Considered:

-- **Firebase**

-  - **Pros**: Very user-friendly, easy setup with real-time sync, good frontend integration.
-  - **Cons**: Free tier has strict limits and a 30-day trial constraint we’d need to work around.

-- **MongoDB Atlas**

-  - **Pros**: Flexible NoSQL model, great for rapid development, schema-less design.
-  - **Cons**: We needed more structured relational capabilities (e.g., joins, constraints); also has tier limitations.

-- **Supabase (PostgreSQL-based)**
-  - **Pros**: Fully open-source, free tier generous enough for academic projects, supports SQL queries and relations, includes built-in authentication and storage.
-  - **Cons**: Slightly steeper learning curve than Firebase, community still growing.

-**Final Choice: Supabase**

-**Justification**:
-Supabase uses PostgreSQL, which supports our need for structured relational data (e.g., associating a CV with a user and selected 3D template).
-Its generous free tier allowed us to avoid constant re-setup, unlike Firebase.
-It also fits well with our JavaScript stack and supports file storage (for uploaded CVs), user authentication, and real-time data — all valuable in our architecture.

----

-### 1.5.2.
-Frontend Frameworks & 3D Rendering

-#### Project Needs:

-We needed a dynamic and interactive UI framework that can support a responsive web interface, integrate with WebGL ([Three.js](https://threejs.org) is built directly on WebGL) for 3D content, and allow each team member to contribute modularly.
-Additionally, since our templates are 3D environments, we required a rendering engine that supports interactive 3D scenes in the browser.

-#### Options Considered:

-- **React**

-  - **Pros**: Popular, component-based, excellent ecosystem (e.g., React Three Fiber), strong community support.
-  - **Cons**: Slightly more boilerplate than Vue, requires more setup for small reactive bindings.

-- **Vue.js**

-  - **Pros**: Lightweight, intuitive syntax, reactive two-way binding out of the box.
-  - **Cons**: Smaller ecosystem compared to React; limited integration with some 3D libraries.

-- **Angular**

-  - **Pros**: Full-fledged framework with batteries included.
-  - **Cons**: Heavyweight, more complex than needed for our relatively small web interface.

-- **Three.js**
-  - **Pros**: Industry standard for 3D rendering on the web, robust documentation and examples.
-  - **Cons**: Low-level — requires more boilerplate code unless wrapped with helper libraries like `react-three-fiber`.

----

-**Final Choice: React, Vue.js, and Three.js**

-**Justification**:
-We adopted a hybrid approach: React is used as our core frontend framework due to its modularity and compatibility with `react-three-fiber` for rendering 3D templates.
-Vue.js was used for lighter components and quick prototyping due to its simplicity.
-Three.js powers the actual 3D rendering in our templates.
-This combination allows flexibility, team collaboration, and performance — essential for rendering interactive 3D portfolio sites.

----

-### 1.5.3.
-Backend Server & API Testing

-#### Project Needs:

-We needed a lightweight, performant backend to handle file uploads, manage API endpoints, integrate with the database, and test core functionality (such as text extraction, template matching).

-#### Options Considered:

-- **Django (Python)**

-  - **Pros**: Great for rapid development, built-in admin and ORM.
-  - **Cons**: Python-based, less natural fit for our full JavaScript stack.

-- **Spring Boot (Java)**

-  - **Pros**: Very robust, great for large enterprise applications.
-  - **Cons**: Overhead too high for a lean student project; slower to prototype.

-- **Node.js with Express.js**

-  - **Pros**: Fast, event-driven, works seamlessly with frontend JS frameworks, massive ecosystem.
-  - **Cons**: Requires more effort for structure and security unless planned well.

-- **Testing: Postman and Jest**
-  - **Postman Pros**: Easy API testing, automated test scripts.
-  - **Jest Pros**: Simple yet powerful JavaScript testing framework, great for unit/integration testing.
-  - **Cons**: Postman doesn’t cover unit-level testing, Jest requires test writing discipline.

----

-**Final Choices: Node.js + Express.js, Postman, and Jest**

-**Justification**:
-Node.js and Express.js allowed us to maintain a consistent language (JavaScript) across the full stack, simplifying development.
-It integrates smoothly with Supabase and supports fast prototyping of APIs.
-Postman facilitated API endpoint testing during integration.
-Jest was selected for backend unit testing to ensure stability of critical functions like text extraction and template selection.

----

-### 1.5.4.
-3D Model Creation Tools

-**Project Needs:**
-We needed a tool to create custom 3D templates (e.g., space station, cave, forest office) that could be exported to formats compatible with Three.js.

-**Options Considered:**

-- **Maya**

-  - **Pros**: Industry standard, highly advanced.
-  - **Cons**: Expensive and overpowered for our needs.

-- **Cinema 4D**

-  - **Pros**: Intuitive UI, good for animation.
-  - **Cons**: Also costly; not ideal for web export formats.

-- **Blender**
-  - **Pros**: Free and open-source, powerful feature set, supports WebGL-compatible formats (e.g., glTF), large community and tutorials.
-  - **Cons**: Learning curve, especially for new 3D artists.

----

-**Final Choice: Blender**

-**Justification:**
-Blender offered us a powerful, free tool for creating and exporting our 3D environments.
-Its compatibility with glTF and direct integration with Three.js made it ideal for our pipeline.
-Additionally, the active Blender community provided us with assets, plug-ins, and tutorials, accelerating our learning and development process.

----

 # 2. Quality Requirements

-> _[Prioritize at least five quality requirements (from highest to lowest priority).
-Each quality requirement must be quantified or specified in a testable way.
-For example, availability: 99.5% uptime, scalability: 50 requests per second, security: role-based access control. (graded in Demo 2)]_

 | Priority | Quality Requirement | Quantification                                                                                                                              |
 | -------- | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------- |